wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 }
 ```

-Firstly, in our `/plugins/timeago/tests/TestTimeAgo.cfc` we'll need to copy the application scope so that we can change some of CFWheels' internal paths.
+Firstly, in our `/plugins/timeago/tests/TestTimeAgo.cfc` we'll need to copy the application scope so that we can change some of Wheels' internal paths.
 Fear not, we'll reinstate any changes after the tests have finished executing using the `teardown` function. so that if you're running your tests on your local development machine, your application will continue to function as expected after you're done testing.

 Once the setup is done, we simply execute the plugin functions and assert that the return values are what we expect.&#x20;